coleifer/huey/docs/index.rst

 a lightweight alternative, huey is:

 * written in python (2.7+, 3.4+)
-* only dependency is the Python Redis client
+* optional dependency on the Python Redis client
 * clean and simple APIs

 huey supports: